JabRef/jabref/docs/adr/0018-implement-special-fields-as-seperate-fields.md

 ### Special fields as sub-feature of groups

 * Good, because one concept rulez them all
-* Good, because groups already have special handling for author names
+* Good, because groups already provide [explicit handling of certain cases](https://docs.jabref.org/finding-sorting-and-cleaning-entries/groups#types-of-groups): groups based on keywords and groups based on author's last names
+* Bad, because main table implementation changes: Currently, each column in the main table represents a field.
+The main may [mark entries belonging to certain groups](https://docs.jabref.org/finding-sorting-and-cleaning-entries/groups#group-color-bars-in-the-entry-table), but does offer an explicit rendering of groups
+* Bad, because groups are more a query on data of the entries instead of explicitly assigning entries to a group
-* Bad, because main table implementation changes
+* Bad, because explicit assignment and unassigment to a group is not supported by the main table